-- a.
-No other work can be substituted for the required work. - b.
+a.
+No other work can be substituted for the required work.

+- b.
 There are no opportunities for extra credit in this course.
 Your grade will be determined exclusively on the criteria noted above under Course Point Distribution.
 Please do not ask me for any extra credit opportunities. - c.
 I will return your exams to you.
-The exams are yours to keep.
 During the class meeting following an exam, I will discuss 3 or 4 of the most frequently missed questions on the exam.
 If you wish to discuss other problems on your exam, please see me during my office hours or contact me via email.
 I suggest that you spend some time working the problems and questions that you miss on each exam.
 Your exams will be the best place for you to begin preparing for the Final Exam.
-If you are not in attendance at a class meeting during which an exam is returned, it is your responsibility to see me during office hours in order to pick-up your exam. - d.
+If you are not in attendance at a class meeting during which an Exam is returned, it is your responsibility to see me during office hours in order to pick-up your exam. - d.
 For each exam during the semester and for the Final Exam, I will post your exam scores on Blackboard at the earliest possible time.
 I will not post any quiz scores or homework scores until the end of the semester.
-Therefore, you should keep up with your accumulated quiz and homework grades during the semester.
-(Please do not ask me to accumulate your quiz and homework scores since you can do that as well as I can.)
-When your exam is returned to you, should you find an error in its grading or should you have a question concerning how a particular question was graded, you should bring the question to my attention immediately.
-If your exam has been graded incorrectly or should you be due to have points added to your exam score, I will do so only if you have brought the question to my attention within one week of our in-class review.
+Please do not call or email me to talk about your exams or to be told your exam scores prior to the exam being returned to you.
+When your exam is returned to you, should you find a grading error or should you have a question concerning how a particular question was graded, you should bring the question to my attention immediately.
+If your exam has been graded incorrectly or should you be due to have points added to your exam score, I will do so if you have brought the question to my attention within one week of our in-class review.
 After that time I will not alter your recorded exam score.
 I cannot discuss your exam scores on the telephone, therefore, you must see me in person to discuss your exams.

 EXAMS: Five exams will be administered during the semester as per the attached course schedule.
 Exams I thru IV will cover material from specific chapters as noted on the class schedule.
 The fifth exam will be a departmental comprehensive Final.
-Please note the date and time of the departmental final (see bottom of Class Schedule).

-The best preparation for all of the exams will be: 1) careful reading of the text material, 2) working all assigned problems, 3) extensive practice time with My Accounting Lab (MAL) problems as well as the comprehensive MAL customized learning materials, and 4) practice with any supplemental problems and materials provided by me.
+The best preparation for all of the exams will be: 1) careful reading of the text material, 2) use of the text website resource material for sample quizzes and additional problems, 3) working all assigned problems, 4) extensive practice time with My Accounting Lab (MAL) problems as well as the comprehensive MAL customized learning materials, and 5) practice with any supplemental problems and materials provided by me.
 Additionally, review of the glossary and the chapter review problem provided at the end of each chapter of the textbook will be very helpful.